nwjs/node/doc/api/wasi.md

 $ wat2wasm demo.wat
 ```

-The `--experimental-wasi-unstable-preview1` and `--experimental-wasm-bigint`
+The `--experimental-wasi-unstable-preview1` CLI argument is needed for this
-CLI arguments are needed for this example to run.
+example to run.

 ## Class: `WASI`
 <!-- YAML